 Viking Ocean Cruises

-In 2013, the company had founded another arm of Viking Cruises, when Viking Ocean Cruises was created.
+In 2013, the company had founded another arm of Viking River Cruises, when Viking Ocean Cruises was created.
+Together, the both sides were managed under the umbrella of Viking Cruises.
 It was the aim to create a company that was comparable to their riveroperations, also the ships had to have the same style and feel.
 As Hagen had been a key figure in several of the worlds most renowned cruise-brands, he definitely knew what passengers expected in terms of style.
 And, as a rememberance to his earlier luxurious company Royal Viking Line, the first ships were recieving names linked to the ships of this former company; Viking Star, Viking Sea, Viking Sky and Viking Sun.
 In looks, the ships also do have similatities to the former ships of the Royal Viking Line, with for example longer foredecks then other newer ships in the industry and a comparable sharp tip on the bows.

 As said, the company is connected to the former Royal Viking Line, a company that was started up in 1969 at the beginning of the cruiseboom in the Caribbean.
 The company was in structure a little like the Royal Caribbean Cruise Line, as it was a conglomerate between three seperate shipowners from Scandinavia.
 Det Bergenske Dampshipsselskab brought in Royal Viking Star in 1972, Nordelfjeldske Dampskipsselskab followed with Royal Viking Sea in 1973 and AF Klaveness & Co. finished the three with Royal Viking Sky in 1974.
 In contradiction to Royal Caribbean, they worked together nicely and used one namingsystem for good brand recognition.
 The company sailed more diverse, lenghty cruises in the high-end of the market and had many repeaters who liked the small atmosphere on the ships.
 But because of the success, the company decided on lenghtening the ships, adding more capacity in the 1980's and this was not something the passengers were embracing.
 From the middel of the 1980's onwards, several sceme's were brought up, including a merger with Norwegian America Cruises under the Royal Viking Line name.
 For this, NAC's ships Sagafjord and Vistafjord were to be renamed Royal Viking Saga and Royal Viking Vista, but this never came to pass.
 Instead, the company was bought by Kloster Cruise (Norwegian Caribbean Lines) and under this management, a new ship was built under the name Royal Viking Sun in 1988.